snakajima/SNNet/README.md

 # SNNet

-SNNet is a super lightweight library that allows developers to write network client applications for iOS devices easiliy and efficiently.
+SNNet is a lightweight library that allows developers to write network client applications for iOS easiliy and efficiently.

+## Design Goals

+Easy syntax, small & efficient

+## Syntax